lihaoyi/scala.rx/Combinators.md

 The value of `b()` updates as you would expect as the series of `Future`s complete (in this case, manually using `Promise`s).

 This is handy if your dependency graph contains some asynchronous elements.
 For example, you could have a `Rx` which depends on another `Rx`, but requires an asynchronous web request to calculate its final value.
-With `async`, the results from the asynchronous web request will be pushed back into the change propagation graph automatically when the `Future` completes, starting off another propagation run and conveniently updating the rest of the graph which depends on the new result.
+With `async`, the results from the asynchronous web request will be pushed back into the dataflow graph automatically when the `Future` completes, starting off another propagation run and conveniently updating the rest of the graph which depends on the new result.

 `async` optionally takes a second argument which causes out-of-order `Future`s to be dropped.
 This is useful if you always want to have the result of the most recently-created `Future` which completed, rather than the most-recently-completed `Future`.